ln-komandur/linux-utils/Tuneup Ubuntu 24_04.md

 # # Unlike ThinkPads, this device does not feature LED indication on audio mute keys.
 # # If you encounter errors related to the lenovo-wmi-hotkey-utilities kernel module, you can simply blacklist it.
 # # Doing so will not affect functionality of other LED indicators.
-# # Either of the below with - or _ will work.
+# # Either of the below with - as in the filename or _ in the module name will work.
 Comment out one.
 # blacklist lenovo-wmi-hotkey-utilities
 blacklist lenovo_wmi_hotkey_utilities
 EOF